David Paul Corey

 Bertarelli Professor of Translational Medical Science

 We are interested in the gating of mechanically sensitive ion channels, which open in response to force on the channel proteins.
-We study these channels primarily in vertebrate hair cells—the receptor cells of the inner ear, which are sensitive to sounds or accelerations.
+We study these channels in vertebrate hair cells—the receptor cells of the inner ear, which are sensitive to sounds or accelerations.
 Hair cells are epithelial cells, with a bundle of stereocilia rising from their apical surfaces.
 Mechanical deflections of the bundles of just nanometers change the tension in fine "tip links" that stretch between the stereocilia; these filaments are thought to pull directly on the mechanically gated transduction channels to regulate their opening.